 Gratitude, kindness empathy and humility make a person beautiful, these are qualities which shine from within, these are the lessons we should be teaching our children.

-- Bear in mind we don’t need anything other than the basics to keep us alive!
+Quit buying the luxuries, bear in mind we don’t need anything other than the basics to keep us alive!

 There are generally two ways stuff comes into our house, it is either given to us or we buy it.
 We are often given stuff we don’t need and we often buy stuff we don’t need.
 Resulting in bulging shelves, bursting cupboards, and overstuffed drawers.